Qiskit/rustworkx/docs/source/api.rst

    the ``StableGraph`` type.
 The limitations and quirks with this library and type dictate how this operates.
-The biggest thing to be aware of when using the PyGraph class is that an integer node and edge index is used for accessing elements on the DAG, not the data/weight of nodes and edges.
+The biggest thing to be aware of when using the PyGraph class is that an integer node and edge index is used for accessing elements on the graph, it doesn't support associative access via the data/weight of nodes and edges.

     .. py:method:: __init__(self):
         Initialize an empty graph.